Do you panic in supermarket queues? Or maybe at the bank, or the post office?

 2. Spell a friend's name backwards..... then figure out what words can be taken from that name - eg Mary Smith could be mat hat, maths, try, smarty and so on

 Count Your Gratitudes

-Make a mental list of everything you are grateful for; not just the big things, such as family and home, but also the things you probably (like everyone) take for granted.
-These may be things such as your eyesight, your ability to walk, the money you're going to make your purchases with, and so on
+Make a mental list of everything you're grateful for.
+There are the big things, such as family and home, but there are also the things you probably (like everyone else) take for granted.
+These may be things such as your eyesight, your ability to walk, the money you're going to make your purchases with in the supermarket, and so on

 Not only is this a great distraction technique, but focusing on the positive aspects of your life will lift your mood immediately –it’s a great shortcut to happiness!

-Use the time to make plans, whether that’s planning the evening meal, or something bigger like filling out an application for a job, or goals for your business.
+Use the time to make plans, whether that’s planning the evening meal, or something bigger like filling out an application for a job, or goals for the week.

-You don’t have to wait until you're in a queue and feeling anxious to practice these techniques. get into the habit of doing these on a daily basis.
-The more you get used to doing them, the easier it will be for you to switch to them in anxious situatons, such as being in a queue.
+Don't wait until you're in a queue and feeling anxious to start practicing these techniques.
+Get into the habit of doing these on a daily basis.
+The more you get used to doing them, the easier it will be for you to switch to them in anxious situatons.

 Do this practice each day when you have some spare time, and in an environment where you're safe to be distracted for a few minutes - i.e not when driving, or crossing the road etc.

 Then, the next time you're in a queue and that panicky feeling begins, you'll find it easy to distract your thoughts.
 You'll be amazed at how powerful this can be in stopping panic in it's tracks.

 We live our lives according the the beliefs we hold in the subconsious.